 In most types of unethical medical billing practices, the consumer seems to be partially aware.
 However, there is another type of fraud that is on the rise is called medical identity theft.
 Computer-based health records have many pluses, except on that computer data is prone to hacking.
 Sometimes, the handlers of the patient health records forget unencrypted devices like USB or their laptop is stolen.
 In such a scenario, the identities of thousands of patients are exposed and stealers take advantage of it.

+If hackers and stealers get access to patient health records, they can get personal information along with, insurance numbers.
+Identity theft and hacking of medical information with personal details are costing millions in illegal billing practices.
 Medical billing fraud is costing billions to government organizations and insurance companies.
-There are efforts being done by government agencies and private stakeholders to curb the rising instances of frauds.
+There are efforts being done by government agencies and private stakeholders to curb the rising instances of fraud.
 Health Insurance Portability and Accountability Act (HIPAA) specifically establishes health care fraud as a federal criminal offense.
-However, there is still more needs to be done to safeguard the system.
+However, there is still more that needs to be done to safeguard the system.